ReGeLePuMa/ReGeLePuMa/README.md

 <h1 align="center">Hi 👋, I'm Petrea Andrei</h1>
-<h3 align="center">An innovative, hard-working and goal-oriented computer science student, dreaming about operating systems, fluent in English, flexible in any work environment, with excellent teamwork and interpersonal capabilities, with a comprehensive portfolio of projects, being adept in both high-level applications and low-level software and a desire to further challenge themselves</h3>
+<h3 align="center"> A creative, diligent, and ambitious computer science student with a deep passion for AI and cybersecurity.
+Proficient in English and adaptable to any work setting, possessing outstanding teamwork skills and interpersonal abilities, with an extensive portfolio of projects, demonstrating proficiency in both high-level applications and low-level software.
+Always eager to push my boundaries and take on new challenges.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=regelepuma&label=Profile%20views&color=0e75b6&style=flat" alt="regelepuma" /> </p>